 Let’s see what they are.

-Interactive Zero Knowledge Proof
+The Fundamentals of Interactive Zero Knowledge Proof

 This type of zero knowledge proof authentication would require interactions between peers or any computer systems.
 By interacting, the prover can prove the knowledge, and the validator can validate it.